juliatalaj/Calculator-Vanilla-JavaScript/README.md

 # JAVASCRIPT CALCULATOR
 JavaScript calculator using ES6 syntax and clasess.
+This is my FIRST project using JavaScript.

 ## LIVE
 Click on the link and see how the calculator works!